Bargaining Unit: TOTEM

 Salary: T-8, $13.97 - $15.10 Per Hour, DOE

-The Teacher Assistant assists teachers with duties related to classroom activities and student supervision.
-Work involves a variety of clerical tasks and student monitoring.
+The Library Media Assistant assists school library patrons, shelves, and maintains inventory of the library collection.
 The position has a retirement association with the Public Employees’ Retirement System (PERS).

 The following are required: